 Data centers are large, climate controlled, facilities for managing, processing, and storing data.
 They are used for everything from AI to online shopping to off-site data backups to high performance computing.
-Data center equipment hosts cloud services, websites, and applications, and databases.
+Data center equipment hosts cloud services, websites, applications, and databases.

 Map of Data Centers